martinos/blog/content/blog/replacing_strong_params.md

 #     contact: { address: "2342 St-Denis" }
 ```

-Note that the `-> a { a }` function is a very useful function in functional programming.
-It is called the `id` function, it takes a params and returns it as is.
-Since `id` is used in a different context in Rails, we will define the `same` function.
+Note that the `-> a { a }` function is very useful in functional programming.
+It is so useful that it has a name, it is called the `id` function.
+It takes a param and returns it as is.
+Since `id` is used in a different context in Rails, we will rename it as the `same` function.

 ```ruby
 same = -> a { a }